ConsumerDataStandardsAustralia/standards/slate/source/includes/introduction/_intro.md

 - Old text removed

 Note: changes to request and response payloads are listed at the beginning of the relevant API section due to the documentation being auto generated from OpenAPI specification files.

+Additional note for v1.22.0: For this version only the delta statements from v1.21.0 have been retained in v1.22.0 as the release dates between the two versions were close together.
+The affected delta statements will be noted as being associated with v1.21.0
 ```

 These standards have been developed as part of the Australian Government's introduction of the [Consumer Data Right](https://www.accc.gov.au/focus-areas/consumer-data-right "ACCC Consumer Data Right webpage") legislation to give Australians greater control over their data.